 How to Help After Hurricane Harvey

 Hurricane Harvey has devastated parts of the eastern Texas coast and Louisiana with unprecedented rainfall and flooding.
 FEMA’s latest estimates are 30,000 people may need shelter and 450,000 may qualify for federal flood victim assistance.
 Americans across the country want to help.
-We’ve posted a list of on-the-ground charities that are providing assistance.
-We also offer tips for effective disaster giving below, with spotlights on select organizations providing targeted services or requests.
+We offer tips for effective disaster giving below, with spotlights on select organizations providing targeted services or requests.
 In addition to money and materials, people wanting to help can volunteer their time, donate blood or dedicate unique skills to rebuilding efforts in the weeks to come.

 Here’s how to help in a disaster:

 1. Give Money.
 In the immediate aftermath of a disaster, people want to give any and everything that can help survivors.
 Financial support is the most valuable and effective donation you can make.
 Over time, in-kind gifts like clothes and furniture, will be needed, but right now, emergency responders and charitable organizations are the best equipped to continue dangerous search and rescue operations and provide basic necessities.
 You can support the work of those organizations that may be overwhelmed right now, like hospitals, food banks, shelters and first responder organizations.

 Team Rubicon unites military veterans with first responders to rapidly deploy emergency response teams.
 Team Rubicon has deployed swift water rescue volunteer teams to support Texas’ strained emergency services.

 Portlight Inclusive Disaster Strategies is focused on emergency assistance to people with disabilities.
 They have rescued hundreds of disabled survivors so far and are providing sign language interpreters, durable medical equipment and assistive technology and disability accommodations in temporary shelters.